francesbelleza/pyScrape/README.md

 # pyScrape

-Objective: practicing scraping
+Objective: This program automatically scrapes the below info and then it will add to a txt or csv file.
 Source: Pocket Yoga
 Collecting:
-- pose name (translation & english script)
+[x]pose name (translation, english sanskrit & devanagari script) []description
-- description